SEXUALLY TRANSMITTED DISEASES – A PUBLIC HEALTH CRISIS

 If you have had sex at all, or if you have been in public swimming pools or any hot tubs, it is best to assume that there are or could be sexually transmitted diseases present.

-STDs are not too difficult to prevent, and prevention is definitely best.
+One can prevent many STDs and prevention is definitely best.
 Simple methods that work well are:

 2. Avoid all casual sex.
-Casual sex is STD heaven!
+Casual sex basically guarantees you will acquire and spread STDs!
 Wait until marriage to have sex, and do not stray when in your marriage.
 This is the old-fashioned method of preventing STDs, and it works well.

 According to medical statistics, 50% or more of girls age 15 to 29 have a sexually transmitted disease.
-The statistics for boys are similar, or perhaps worse.
+The statistics for boys are similar.
 This means that casual sex is extremely likely to give you diseases that are difficult to heal.
 Please keep this in mind before “experimenting” with sex.

 3. Do not believe anyone who says he or she does not have any sexually transmitted diseases.
 Many “dates” lie about this, and others are just not aware of them.

-4. Avoid oral and anal sex, as these transmit even more diseases.
+4. Avoid oral and anal sex (sodomy), as these transmit even more diseases.

 5. Condoms provide some, but certainly not total protection against STDs.
 Birth control pills and patches, intra-uterine devices (IUDs) and diaphragms provide NO PROTECTION whatsoever.